aponce6/Diversity-in-Cornell-Economics.github.io/pages/resources.md

 <br/>
 <br/>

-Heather Sarsons.
-2019.
+Heather Sarsons, Klarita G&euml;rxhani, Ernesto Reuben, and Arthur Schram.
+2021.
+Journal of Political Economy
 <li><a href="https://drive.google.com/open?id=1PUFdQAgmKcHK1NXm-bQKUNdn-oo_cGr5">Gender Differences in Recognition for Group Work</a></li>

 <br/>
 Abstract:
-Does gender influence how credit for group work is allocated?
-Using data from academic economists’ CVs, I test whether coauthored and solo-authored publications matter differently for tenure for men and women.
-Because coauthors are listed alphabetically in economics, coauthored papers do not provide specific information about each contributor’s skills or ability.
-Solo-authored papers, on the other hand, provide a relatively clear signal of ability.
-I find that conditional on publication quality and other observables, men are tenured at roughly the same rate regardless of whether they coauthor or solo-author.
-Women, however, become less likely to receive tenure the more they coauthor.
-The result is most pronounced for women coauthoring with men and less pronounced among women who coauthor with other women.
-An online experiment finds similar patterns when women perform male-stereotyped tasks.
-However, women receive equal credit for joint work with men when the task is perceived to be gender-neutral.
-Taken together, the results suggest that gender and stereotypes influence the allocation of credit for group work.
+We study whether gender influences credit attribution for group work using observational data and two experiments.
+We use data from academic economists to test whether coauthorship matters differently for tenure for men and women.
+We find that, conditional on quality and other observables, men are tenured similarly regardless of whether they coauthor or solo author.
+Women, however, are less likely to receive tenure the more they coauthor.
+We then conduct two experiments that demonstrate that biases in credit attribution in settings without confounds exist.
+Taken together, our results are best explained by gender and stereotypes influencing credit attribution for group work.

 <br/>
 <br/>
 <br/>

 Alice Wu.
-Forthcoming, Review of Economics and Statistics
+2020.
+Review of Economics and Statistics
 <li><a href="https://scholar.harvard.edu/files/alicewu/files/ejr2019.pdf">Gender Bias in Rumors among Professionals: An Identity-based Interpretation</a></li>

 <br/>